ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 propsperity of its members, I believe that similar advantages are yielded when applied to business, which I believe consensus-based anarchy best reflects.

-Consensus is when proposals are both constructed and approved by all participants of a discussion.
-In contrast, unanimity is when everyone _agrees_ to a proposal, an agreement met via consent (without block) or by vote.
-However, unanimity, like any other method besides consensus, fails to incorporate the construction of the proposal by all participants.
-Consensus can be a ground-up approach of crowdsourcing all efforts accompanies by maximal information diffusal, while leaving room for formal proposals to be elaborated upon by such a process.
+Consensus is a process where participants come to an agreement which is composed according to every participants' voice.[^6] In contrast, unanimity is where everyone agrees by vote, however, unlike consensus, fails to incorporate the construction of the decision by all participants.[^7] Consensus can be a ground-up approach of crowdsourcing all efforts, accompanied by maximal information diffusal, while leaving room for formal proposals to be elaborated upon by such a process.

-However, consensus and anarchy are nothing new to business, "worker collectives" are an established business model that have been using both consensus and anarchy for years.
-"Collectives" are a subset of "cooperatives," collectives differing from cooperatives in that collectives are a horizontal/flat heirarchy, they lack any authority _beyond_ the membership itself.
+However, consensus and anarchy are nothing new to business, "worker collectives" are an established business model that have been using both consensus and anarchy for years.[^8] "Collectives" are a subset of "cooperatives," collectives differing from cooperatives in that collectives are a horizontal/flat heirarchy, they lack any authority _beyond_ the membership itself.
 [cultivate.coop](http://cultivate.coop) explains the difference between a